Monster Allergy (TV series): Broadcast

 In Italy, Monster Allergy premiered on 6 February 2006 on Rai 2.

 In France, the series premiered on M6 (a co-producer of the series) on 18 October 2006 as part of its M6 Kid strand.

 In Germany, the series premiered on 23 October 2006 on KiKa.

 In the United States, the series premiered on 23 September 2006 on Kids' WB television block broadcast on the affiliates of The CW network.
 It was shown with scenes edited or cut for time constraints and due to censorship, and the airing order did not follow production order.
 The series was later made available in its unaltered English dub to watch on Netflix.

-in the United Kingdom the series aired on BBC One and CBBC from 2006, and later on Cartoon Network and Cartoon Network Too from 2008.

-In Canada, it was broadcast on YTV during Crunch and The Zone.
+In Canada, it was broadcast on YTV during Crunch and The Zone and Télétoon.

-In Latin America it was aired on Jetix in 2007, only season one was broadcast.
+In Latin America, it was aired on Jetix in 2007, only season one was broadcast.

 Reception

 For Common Sense Media, Emily Ashby gave Monster Allergy a mixed review.
 She wrote that "cartoon violence (explosions, laser blasts from eyes) is commonplace throughout the show" and that it "exists mostly as TV fluff."